 There are many ways to balance the chakras.
 For example, walking barefoot on the earth can balance your root chakra.
 In addition, you can wear the colours associated with each chakra or carry a crystal of that colour.

-However, one of the simplest ways to get the whole system into balance is by doing a chakra balancing meditation.
+However, one of the simplest ways to get the chakra system into balance is by doing a balancing meditation.
 This meditation process is a simple but effective way to move the energy in your body and clear any blocks.

 With just a little practice, you will be able to achieve a state of energized peace and bliss just from focusing your attention on your chakra centers for a few minutes.